The syntax of a Racket program is defined by

 0, the relevant phase level for a binding in the program is

-N if the bindings has N surrounding
+N if the binding has N surrounding

-begin-for-syntax and define-syntaxes forms—
+begin-for-syntax and/or define-syntaxes forms—

 A reference to a local binding in a fully expanded program has a scope set that matches its binding identifier exactly.
 Additional scopes, if any, are removed.
 As a result, bound-identifier=? can be used to correlate local binding identifiers with reference identifiers, while free-identifier=? must be used to relate references to module bindings or top-level bindings.